-There are three essential cuts you can choose form when shopping for brisket.
+There are three essential cuts you can choose form when shopping.
 Brisket has two distinct sections.
 The flat is the bottom section, with even muscle and almost no fat.
 This is called the flat cut, and it’s ideal for braising or putting in a slow cooker.
 The point cut is the fattier layer on the top.
 It fairs well with dry heat like a roast.
-Finally, the third cut is a Texas brisket or a packer brisket.
+Finally, the third cut is a Texas brisket.
 It’s basically the entire brisket, including both the flat and point sections.
 This is what you should pick if you want to smoke it.

 Step 2: Decide on Your Size

 Choose a size based on the number of people you are serving.
 Normally, about one half a pound of uncooked brisket will serve one guest.

 I think skimping on quality can result in some problems if you are an inexperienced grill master.
 Check the label to see if it is a prime or choice cut.
 If possible, get a Certified Angus Beef (CAB) for better results.